mattermost/docs/source/manage/mmctl-command-line-tool.rst

 .. code-block:: sh

    --force       Setting a job status is restricted to certain statuses.
-You can overwrite these restrictions by using ``--force`` Use this option with caution.
+You can overwrite these restrictions by using --force.
+Use this option with caution.
    -h, --help    help for update

 **Options inherited from parent commands**